Code Prediction by Feeding Trees to Transformers: Abstract

 \section{Abstract}

+Code prediction, more specifically autocomplete, has become an essential feature in modern IDEs.
+Autocomplete is more effective when the desired next token is at (or close to) the top of the list of potential completions offered by the IDE at cursor position.
+This is where the strength of the underlying machine learning system that produces a ranked order of potential completions comes into play.

 We advance the state-of-the-art in the accuracy of code prediction (next token prediction) used in autocomplete systems.
-First, we report that using the recently proposed Transformer architecture even out-of-the-box outperforms previous neural and non-neural systems for code prediction.
-We then show that by making the Transformer architecture aware of the syntactic structure of code, we further increase the margin by which a Transformer-based system outperforms previous systems.
-With this, it outperforms the accuracy of an RNN-based system (similar to Hellendoorn et al.~\citeyear{hellendoorn2017deep}) by 18.3\%, the \ETH system~\cite{raychev2016probabilistic-deep3-eth-dt} by 14.1\%, and an adaptation of \CSeq~\cite{alon2018codeseq} for code prediction by 14.4\%.
+Our work uses Transformers as the base neural architecture.
+We show that by making the Transformer architecture aware of the syntactic structure of code, we increase the margin by which a Transformer-based system outperforms previous systems.
+With this, it outperforms the accuracy of several state-of-the-art next token prediction systems by margins ranging from 14\% to 18\%.

 We present in the paper several ways of communicating the code structure to the Transformer, which is fundamentally built for processing sequence data.
-We provide a comprehensive experimental evaluation of our proposal, along with alternative design choices, on a standard Python dataset, as well as on a Facebook internal Python corpus.
+We provide a comprehensive experimental evaluation of our proposal, along with alternative design choices, on a standard Python dataset, as well as on Facebook internal Python corpus.
 Our code and data preparation pipeline will be available in open source.